Arizona executes a man who murdered his girlfriend's ex-husband

 “Today marks the end of that painful chapter and I couldn’t be more grateful,” she said.

-Authorities say Price’s ex-wife struck Price in the face with a phone during an argument in late 2002 at her apartment, leaving him conscious but dazed.
-Price’s sister, Karen Price, said her brother had threatened to report his ex to child welfare authorities for doing drugs in front of their children.
+Authorities say Ted Price’s ex-wife struck him in the face with a phone during an argument in late 2002 at her apartment, leaving him conscious but dazed.
+Karen Price said her brother had threatened to report his ex to child welfare authorities for doing drugs in front of their children.

 Gunches arrived at the apartment later.
 He asked two other women who were there with his girlfriend to put Price in a car and drive him to a bus station.
 But when they realized they didn’t have enough money for a bus ticket, they instead drove into the desert, where Gunches shot Price, authorities said.

-Note: This story has been updated to correct the state attorney general's last name to Mayes, not Maye; to correct the account of media witness Michael Kiefer; and to correct attribution on a statement that Gunches showed no remorse.